...

 Hakuun-an (白雲庵)

-Hakuun-an next to the Manpuku-ji also serves Fucha Ryōri.
-The former Ōbakushū temple, with a traditional appearance and a gorgeous garden, has the perfect setting to enjoy the special cuisine.
+Hakuun-an, located next to Manpuku-ji, also serves Fucha Ryōri.
+The former Ōbakushū temple, with its traditional appearance and gorgeous garden, offers the perfect setting to savour the special cuisine.
 Even if you don’t plan to dine at Hakuun-an, it is worthwhile to tour the gorgeous garden for a couple of minutes.
 There is a unique-looking thatched roof teahouse where Hakuun-an’s founder is enshrined!

 © Japanese Vegetarian Community: Allen Chang

-The cost of dining at Hakuun-an is similar to Manpuku-ji‘s course menu.
+The cost of dining at Hakuun-an is similar to Manpuku-ji’s course menu, at 6,050 yen per person.
 Although it isn’t cheap, the level of service, the experience, and the dishes justify the cost.

 The private rooms are nicely decorated with traditional paintings and flower arrangements.
-The staff will explain each dish to you (in Japanese, though) so you have a clear idea of what you put in your mouth.
+The staff will explain each dish to you (in Japanese, though), so you have a clear idea of what you’re putting in your mouth.

 How to Make a Reservation to Dine at Hakuun-an